-Here are some tips to help you easily expand your business French vocabulary and have you discussing professional matters with confidence.
+Here are some useful tips to help you expand your business vocabulary and discuss professional matters efficiently

 Choose one business article a day to read on the La Tribune website.
 Try to find one which relates to the line of business you’re interested in, otherwise any business article will do.